marknnb/recipe-management/README.md

     mvn -pl recipe-service spring-boot:build-image -DskipTests
 ```

-  - Running test cases will takes time so I have disabled it via "-DskipTests".
+  - Running test cases will takes time , that's why test cases are disabled via "-DskipTests".
 If you want to run test
-    cases and build the project then please remove that option in the last
+    cases and build the project then please remove "-DskipTests" option from maven command .

-  - this well build the project with running all test cases
-  - Please run docker and go to the deployment folder under docker-compose please run following command
+  - Please run the docker and go to the deployment folder under docker-compose please run following command
+  -
 ```
  docker compose -f infra.yml up -d
 ```

 ![img_2.png](documents/images/DockerInfraRun.png)
-  - If the intellij/eclipse is present on the system run the project from run configuration
+  - If the intellij/eclipse is present on the system run the project from run configuration.
-  - if IDE is not present please run following command
+  - if IDE is not present please run following command.
+  - Application jar can be fond in the target folder of the project

 ```
 java -jar recipe-service.1.0.0.jar